WilleIshere/BombGame/README.md

 # BombGame
-A BombGame made in python
+A really messy BombGame made in python

 Run the python file in cmd